OliveiraGustavo01/golang-sum-script/README.md

 2. Enter two numbers when prompted.

+3. Select operation type.

-3. The program will display the sum of the two numbers.
+4. The program will display the result of the two numbers.

 ## Example